-Massachusetts Paid Family and Medical Leave Poster Poster Required
+Massachusetts Paid Family and Medical Leave Poster Required

-The Paid Family and Medical Leave Poster is a general labor law poster poster by the Massachusetts Department Of Labor and Workforce Development.
+The Paid Family and Medical Leave Poster is a labor law posters poster by the Massachusetts Department Of Labor and Workforce Development.
 This is a mandatory posting for all employers in Massachusetts, and businesses who fail to comply may be subject to fines or sanctions.

 This poster, in english, provides general information to employees about Massachusett's family and medical leave laws.

 MA All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Massachusetts and Federal poster requirements by clicking here .